zhaojj2209/tp/docs/UserGuide.md

 ```
 Edits the third income in the currently displayed incomes list to have amount `$2000.00` and no categories.
 The rest of the income information remains unchanged.

+> :information_source: &nbsp; After executing this command, any filtering done on the incomes list via the `find` command will be reset, and the incomes list will display all incomes.

 #### 4.4.3 Delete Income: `delete`